WestDRI/wgpages/content/dataladIntro-202302.md

 This one downloaded all the files, i.e. none of them are annexed.
 Why?

-Well, this is how this new dataset is structured, and it is organized this way because it was created with the `text2git` configuration, which keeps text files outside the annex.
+Well, this is how this new dataset is structured, and it is organized this way because it was created with the `text2git` configuration too, keeping all text files outside the annex.

 #### Running scripts